Simple Open-Vocabulary Object Detection with Vision Transformers: Experiments

 After establishing that our method achieves strong open-vocabulary, zero-shot, and image-conditioned detection performance, we next analyze its scaling properties and design choices.
 We focus on image-level pre-training in this section.
 In \Cref{sec:experiments:unlock-downstream-potential}, we will describe the fine-tuning methods that are necessary for successful transfer of the pre-trained model to detection.

-To understand how image-level pre-training relates to final detection performance, we performed a large study in which we systematically explored the dimensions of pre-training duration, model size, and model architecture.
+To understand how image-level pre-training relates to final detection performance, we systematically explored the dimensions of pre-training duration, model size, and model architecture.
 For every configuration, we pre-trained and then fine-tuned several models across a range of learning rates and weight decays, since the optimal settings of these parameters vary by configuration (see Appendix~\ref{appendix:sec:hyperparamters} for a list of covered settings).

 We first consider how well image-level pre-training transfers to detection in general. \Cref{fig:image_vs_object_level_performance} shows the relationship between image-level performance (zero-shot ImageNet accuracy) and object-level performance (zero-shot \lvisAPr{}) for all architecture, size, and pre-training-duration configurations covered by our study (the best result across learning rates and weight decays is shown).
 We find that, while the best object-level models typically also have good image-level performance, the reverse is not true: many models that do well to the image-level task transfer poorly to detection.
 In other words, high image-level performance is necessary, but not sufficient, for strong transfer to detection.